syncfusion-content/asp.netmvc-docs/aspnetmvc/Chart/Axis.md

 documentation: ug
 ---

-# Axis in Essential ASP.NET MVC Chart
+# Axis in ASP.NET MVC Chart

 **Charts** typically have two axes that are used to measure and categorize data: a vertical (y) axis, and a horizontal (x) axis.